 - _counts() function

-Let us now have a look at them one by one!
+Let’s have a look at them one by one.

 1. The mean() function

-Mean is one of the most used statistical measure to understand the data at a glance.
-The mean value represents the overall estimation of the entire data at once.
+Mean is one of the most used statistical measures to understand the data at a glance.
+The mean value represents the overall average estimation of the entire data at once.
+It’s calculated by adding all the values in the dataset and then dividing by the number of values.

-statistics.mean() function enables us to get the value of mean from the set of numeric data values.
+statistics.mean() function returns the mean from the set of numeric data values.

 2. The median() function

-Apart from mean, we often come across situations wherein we need a value that represents the middle section of the entire data.
+Apart from the mean, we often come across situations where we need a value that represents the middle section of the entire data.
 With

 3. The median_high() function

-median_high() function of statistics module enables us to get the higher median value from the data values passed to it as arguments.
+median_high() function of the statistics module returns the higher median value from the dataset.
 The high median is especially useful when the data values are discrete in nature.
+If the dataset has an even number of values, the higher of the middle two values is returned.
+For an odd number of values, median_high is the same as the median value.

 4. The statistics.median_low() function

-median_low() function can be used to fetch the lowest of the median values from the set of data values.
+median_low() function returns the lowest of the median values from the set of values.
 It is useful when the data is discrete in nature and when we need the exact data point rather than interpolation points.
+If the dataset has an even number of values, the lower of the middle two values is returned.
+For an odd number of values, median_low is the same as the median value.

 6. The _sum() function of statistics